tc39/proposal-temporal/mentalmodel.md

 ## CivilYearMonth

 This represents an entire month of a year.
-It's an incompete date, but nevertheless useful in many contexts.
+It's an incomplete date, but is nevertheless useful in many contexts.
 An example use would be the statement: *By January 2020 we want to have completed the temporal specification*

 In terms of interoperability, the TAG review yielded the information that HTML form elements can yield dates like this.
 And this concept is included in other specifications.
 To provide a full and compatible set of objects we determined that it was within scope of this proposal to include this type.